tcheukueppoo/maat/docs/gc.md

 ### Finalizers

-Maat finalizers are class-based finalizers where an object gets its finalizer from the class from which it was instantiated.
+Maat finalizers are class-based, meaning that an object receives its finalizer from the class from which it was instantiated.
 In this context, we call a finalizer function a destructor.
 Running destructors is a phase in the collection process and hence destructors should avoid gc steps and this is done by stopping the garbage collector.
 However, an emergency collection can be performed which most of the time happens due to some external factors or when the destructor allocated lots of memory.
-The later case rare happens since most destructors' codes are small and are aimed at freeing resources.
+The later case rarely happens since most destructors' codes are small and are aimed at freeing resources.

 ## Incremental Garbage Collection